ArthurBrussee/KNN/README.md

 // Fire up job to get results for all points var batchQueryJob = new KNearestBatchQueryJob(knnContainer, queryPositions, results);

-// And just run immediatly now.
-This will run on multiple threads! batchQueryJob.ScheduleBatch(queryPositions.Length, 128).Complete();
+// And just run immediately now.
+This will run on multiple threads! batchQueryJob.ScheduleBatch(queryPositions.Length, queryPositions.Length / 32).Complete();

 // Now the results array contains all the neighbours! knnContainer.Dispose();